Ritik-code/Fullstack_Project_TechPrism/README.md

 1)Ritik Srivastava -> tech-index.html page , tech-about.html page, tech-contact.html page
                       and other bootstrap work.

-2)Adarsh Kumar -> tech-category-01.html page, tech-single.html page and included the images.
+2)Adarsh Kumar -> tech-category-01.html page, tech-single.html page and included the images of all pages.

 3)Vivek Kumar -> style.css, color.css and others CSS work.

-4)Siddhant Gupta -> all the JavaScript work.
+4)Siddhant Gupta -> all the JavaScript work and found the heading of the articles and blogs for the
+                    website.